Praveengostu/terraform-provider-ibm/website/docs/r/container_cluster.html.markdown

 * `org_guid` - (Optional, string) The GUID for the IBM Cloud organization associated with the cluster.
 You can retrieve the value from data source `ibm_org` or by running the `bx iam orgs --guid` command in the IBM Cloud CLI.
 * `space_guid` - (Optional, string) The GUID for the IBM Cloud space associated with the cluster.
 You can retrieve the value from data source `ibm_space` or by running the `bx iam space <space-name> --guid` command in the IBM Cloud CLI.
 * `account_guid` - (Required, string) The GUID for the IBM Cloud account associated with the cluster.
 You can retrieve the value from data source `ibm_account` or by running the `bx iam accounts` command in the IBM Cloud CLI.
-* `workers` - (Optional, array) The worker nodes that you want to add to the cluster.
+* `workers` - (Deprecated) The worker nodes that you want to add to the cluster.
+Use `worker_num` instead.
+This will be removed in the future versions.
 Nested `workers` blocks have the following structure:
 	* `action` - valid actions are add, reboot and reload.
 	* `name` - Name of the worker.
 	* `version` - worker version.